Backup-Gits/easy_tbot/README.md

 # easy_tbot
- ramework  for data base and other usefull stuff with Telegram bot api
+Framework  for data base and other usefull stuff integration with Telegram bot api